The Reality Of Interreligious Relations In Jerusalem And Its Future In Relevance With Political Reality.

 In the 10th century BC, after King David captured the city of Jerusalem and made it the capital of the Israelites, he chose this high place as the site of a great temple to house the Ark of the Covenant (2 Samuel 24:18-25).
 The construction project was undertaken by David’s son, King Solomon, and completed in 957 BC.

-The Temple’s two main purposes were to house the Ark of the Covenant and provide a place for people to worship, so the Temple was a fairly small building with a large courtyard.
+The Temple’s two primary purposes were to house the Ark of the Covenant and provide a place for people to worship, so the Temple was a relatively small building with a large courtyard.